telerik/xaml-docs/controls/radgridview/how-to/drag-drop-gridview-diagram.md

 This tutorial describes how to implement a drag/drop operation from a data-bound __RadGridView__ to a __RadDiagram__ control using __DragDropManager__.

->Please note that the examples in this tutorial are showcasing Telerik Windows8 theme.
+>Please note that the examples in this tutorial are showcasing the Telerik Windows8 theme.
 In the [Setting a Theme]({%slug styling-apperance-implicit-styles-overview%}) article you can find more information on how to set an application-wide theme.

 First we will specify the following ViewModels which are going to be used to populate the RadGridView and RadDiagram controls.
-	* __Employee:__ A class that represent the row in the RadGridView.
+	* __Employee:__ A class that will be the DataContext of the RadGridView rows.
-	* __EmployeeGraphSource:__ A class deriving from the __ObservableGraphSourceBase__ ViewModel that represent the RadDiagram __GraphSource__.
+	* __EmployeeGraphSource:__ A class deriving from the __ObservableGraphSourceBase__ ViewModel that represents the RadDiagram __GraphSource__.
 	* __MainViewModel:__ The main ViewModel class of the application.

 #### __[C#] Example 1: Creating ViewModels__